 There are usually alternatives to a tooth extraction unless you have a severely decayed or damaged tooth.
 The longer you leave oral health problems untreated, the higher your risk of needing a tooth extraction.

 We will only ever advise you to get an extraction when all other options have been exhausted or if the tooth cannot be saved.
-If the tooth is infected, a root canal treatment is usually an option unless the infection has progressed too deep into the tooth.
+If the tooth is infected, a root canal treatment is usually an option unless there is severe tooth decay and the infection has progressed too deep into the tooth.

 Gum disease can be treated with a deep cleaning or surgical treatment but if you have a very loose tooth, it may need to be removed.
 Damage from dental trauma can be repaired and a broken tooth can even be held together with a dental crown but if a tooth has broken off at the gum line, the rest of the tooth will need to be removed and replaced.